LePeter/Juilliard-Crawler-Bot/README.md

 ## Running the Spider
 In order to run the crawler, you must have Python 2.7 or higher and have installed BeautifulSoup 4 and Scrapy Framework.
-Execute the following command in the Julliard/ root directory
+Execute the following command in the Julliard/ root directory.
+The outputs should be in the results.csv file.
 - scrapy crawl juilliardSpider -o results.csv -t csv